Ada-Developers-Academy/ada-react-curriculum/04-react-week-3/js-ecosystem.md

 * [webpack-dev-server](https://github.com/webpack/webpack-dev-server)

   When we develop our client-side JS applications it's necessary to actually access the application through our browser locally, so that we can see the behavior of our code.
-One way to accomplish this might be to directly open the HTML file in our browser, as we did for our jQuery projects and when learning HTML and CSS.
+One way to accomplish this might be to directly open the HTML file in our browser, as we did for our regular JS projects and when learning HTML and CSS.

   However, this approach has some downsides.
 Specifically, the browser is loading a _file_ URL which looks like `file:///Users/username/some/directory/to/a/file.html`, which is treated differently from an _http(s)_ URL.
 For large or potentially complex projects it's important to mimic the actual end-user experience as closely as possible so we really want the browser to access our site through HTTP just as it would any other website on the internet.